How to measure yourself

 If you're shopping for clothes online, from the comfort of your own home, you may be stuck wondering "What size should I buy?"
 Sizing for women's clothing is rarely that simple though, because different brands use different size scales to determine fit.
 Most people wear multiple sizes depending on the brand, style, and cut - so you really need more information than just a simple dress size.

-Video guide to measuring yourself:
+Video guides to measuring yourself:

 Don't have a soft tape measure at home?
 No problem!
 In a pinch, you can use a piece of string or ribbon and compare it to a ruler.
 Once you measure each part of your body, write down those numbers and compare them to the brand's online size chart.
 Most size charts like ours will list a range of measurements that each size will fit.
 If you fall in between sizes, you may size up or down based on how you like your garments to fit.